pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

       --namespace tap-install
     ```

-2. Get the status of the Trivy Scanner package repository, and ensure that the status updates to `Reconcile succeeded` by running:
+2. Get the status of Trivypackage repository, and ensure that the status updates to `Reconcile succeeded` by running:

     ```shell
     tanzu package repository get trivy-scanner-repository --namespace tap-install